 2. Put Extra Towards Your Loans

-If you or your child come across extra sources of cash such as bonuses, holiday money, or inheritances, consider putting some of that toward student loans.
+If you come across extra sources of cash such as bonuses, holiday money, or inheritances, consider putting some of that toward student loans.

 Wang suggests taking this strategy a step further by applying raises toward student loan repayment.

 “Once working, many people encounter lifestyle inflation—the tendency to spend more as income goes up.
 It is easy to buy a bigger television, eat out more frequently, and travel on better vacations.
 To counter this temptation, take one-half of your raise or more and put it straight toward loan payments.”

 McLay uses a slightly different strategy for her clients that want to pay extra toward debt: “We have our clients make extra payments on dates other than their payment due dates.”

 When making extra payments, always be certain they are applied directly to the loan’s principal.
 “Reducing your principal also reduces your interest charge,” says Dan Kellermeyer of New Heights Financial Planning.
 But he warns that extra payments don’t always go toward the loan’s principal.

 “While some lenders allow you to select between applying extra payments to principal or future monthly payments, I suggest calling your lender to ensure those payments go toward principal reduction only.”

 Refinancing with a company like CommonBond replaces your current student loans with one new loan.
 Many borrowers also qualify for a lower interest rate when they refinance.

 “One of the most effective strategies for paying off student loans faster is to refinance when possible.
 The goal is to reduce your interest rate so more of your payment goes toward principal,” says Wang.